 Click Here for tab for Blackbird by The Beatles

-Another classic from the Beatles that was released as a single from their double album, also dubbed ‘the White Album’.
-There have been a couple of conflicting stories about the lyrical meaning behind the song, with writer Paul McCartney once saying he was inspired by the sound of a blackbird while in India, but later would say the song was discussing the topic of racism.
-Regardless of which one is the real meaning, the song is considered a classic.
+Another classic from The Beatles that was released as a single from their double album, also dubbed the White Album.
+There have been a couple of conflicting stories about the lyrical meaning behind the song, with writer Paul McCartney once saying he was inspired by the sound of a blackbird while in India.
+Later, he’d say the song was discussing the topic of racism.
+Regardless of which is the real meaning, the song is considered a classic.

 At first glance, this might seem like quite a difficult fingerpicking song to play, but once you have the pattern down and notice where the bass notes (lowest notes) fall on the bar it will all fall into place quite easily!